apache/pulsar-site/contribute/setup-debugging.md

 :::note

 `suspend=n` allows the process to start without waiting for the debugger to connect immediately.
 You can change `suspend=n` to `suspend=y` if you want the process to wait for the debugger to connect.

 :::

 :::note

-In your IDE, follow the instructions at [Setting up an IDE](https://pulsar.apache.org/contribute/setup-ide/) to configure your IDE for Pulsar development.
+In your IDE, follow the instructions at [Setting up an IDE](setup-ide.md) to configure your IDE for Pulsar development.

 :::

-## Configure Your IDE

-### Configure IntelliJ for Remote Debugging
+## Configure IntelliJ IDEA for Remote Debugging

-1. Open Your Pulsar Project in IntelliJ:
+First, Open Your Pulsar Project in IntelliJ IDEA:

-2. Open IntelliJ IDEA.
+1. Open IntelliJ IDEA.
-3. Go to File > Open and navigate to your Pulsar project.
+2. Go to `File > Open` and navigate to your Pulsar project.

-4. Create a Remote Debugger Configuration:
+Then, create a Remote Debugger Configuration:

-5. Open the Run/Debug Configurations dialog by clicking on the dropdown near the top-right corner (next to the Run/Debug button) and selecting Edit Configurations....
+1. Open the `Run/Debug Configurations` dialog by clicking on the dropdown near the top-right corner (next to the `Run/Debug` button) and selecting `Edit Configurations`.
-6. Click the + button to add a new configuration and choose Remote from the list.
+2. Click the `+` button to add a new configuration and choose `Remote` from the list.
-7. Provide a name for your configuration (e.g., "Pulsar Remote Debugger").
+3. Provide a name for your configuration (e.g., "Pulsar Remote Debugger").
-8. Set the Debugger mode to Attach to remote JVM.
+4. Set `Debugger mode` to `Attach to remote JVM`.
-9. Set the Host to localhost or the IP address of the machine running Pulsar.
+5. Set `Host` to localhost or the IP address of the machine running Pulsar.
-10. Set the Port to the same port number used in your Pulsar startup command (e.g., 5005).
-Click Ok to save the configuration.
+6. Set `Port` to the same port number used in your Pulsar startup command (e.g., 5005).
+7. Click `Ok` to save the configuration.

 :::note

-To reset the persistent state, you can remove `data/*` before starting. `rm -rf data/*`.
+To reset the persistent state, you can remove data under the `data` folder before starting, with: `rm -rf data`.

 :::

-## Debugging the Source Version of Pulsar
+## Debugging the source version of Pulsar

-### Clone and Compile Pulsar Source and Run Pulsar in Standalone Mode with Debugger Options
+Clone and compile Pulsar from source code and run Pulsar in standalone mode with debugger options:

 ```bash
 git clone https://github.com/apache/pulsar